 NIHR funds community COVID-19 antiviral trial

-The National Institute for Health Research (NIHR) has awarded funding to the University of Oxford - working with several UK universities - to carry out a first-of-its-kind clinical trial, testing novel antiviral COVID-19 treatments for use early on in the illness, by people in the community with COVID-19 who are at higher risk of complications.
+The NIHR has awarded funding to the University of Oxford - working with several UK universities - to carry out a first-of-its-kind clinical trial, testing novel antiviral COVID-19 treatments for use early on in the illness, by people in the community with COVID-19 who are at higher risk of complications.

 The Platform Adaptive trial of NOvel antiviRals for eArly treatMent of COVID-19 In the Community (PANORAMIC) is a national priority trial, and as soon as it is set up for delivery - will be open to eligible participants from across the UK.